charleskoffler/clprolf-public/articles/clprolf_20_global_model.md

 ## 4. Worker

 A `worker` performs technical execution.
+It is a system service.

 It does not primarily represent a domain concept.
 It performs work for an agent, the application, or the system.